By: Elise D. Berlan, MD, MPH, FAAP

 In closed adoptions, the names of the birth mother and the adoptive parents are kept secret from each other.

 Because some pregnant teens will consider abortion, the AAP believes they should be offered accurate information free of judgment.
+Because of the harms of restrictive abortion laws and the dangers of unsafe abortions, adolescents should have access to legal abortion services.
 The AAP respects the diversity of beliefs about abortion and encourages any teenager considering an abortion talk to a parent or trusted adult before making such a big decision.

 If your teen is considering abortion:

-Talk to your pediatrician about local laws affecting the pregnancy termination options and where to find trained and licensed providers.
+Talk to your pediatrician about local laws affecting the availability of pregnancy termination options and where to find trained and licensed providers in your community or region.
 Medical and surgical abortions are safe when performed by licensed and experienced physicians.

 Out-of-pocket costs for abortion services can be a barrier for pregnant teens and their families.
 Lack of money can cause delays, which can lead to more complicated procedures further along in the pregnancy.
 Sources of financial assistance may be available in your community or state.